kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 Use the `http.keepalive.timeout` element in either accept-options or connect-options to set the number of seconds the Gateway waits after responding to a request and receiving a subsequent request on an HTTP or HTTPS connection before closing the connection.
 The default value is `30` seconds.

+Typically, you specify the `http.keepalive.timeout` element to conserve resources because it avoids idle connections remaining open.
+You can specify your preferred time interval syntax in milliseconds, seconds, minutes, or hours (spelled out or abbreviated).
+For example, all of the following are valid: 1800s, 1800sec, 1800 secs, 1800 seconds, 1800seconds, 3m, 3min, or 3 minutes.
+If you do not specify a time unit then seconds are assumed.

 ##### Example

 The following example shows a `service` element with an HTTP or HTTPS connection time limit of `120` seconds: